CTVA

 Also Starring: (opening credits)

-Audrey Landers, John Beck, Morgan Brittany, Priscilla Beaulieu Presley and
+Audrey Landers, John Beck, Morgan Brittany, Priscilla Beaulieu Presley, and Howard Keel

 *